newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 VoIP Application
 ~~~~~~~~~~~~~~~~

 VoIP application list will be displayed from following URL.
-You can add new application
+You can add a new
-by clicking ``Add VoIP Application``.
-Also from application list, click on
+application by clicking ``Add VoIP Application``.
+Also from application list,
-one application which you want to update.
+click on the application that you want to update.

 **URL**: